 Discussion

+Contrary to Homa et al.’s results, we found that the speed of learning was significantly faster in the REP condition than in the NREP condition, implying that speed of category learning was indeed facilitated when the training patterns were repeated in each learning block.
+Furthermore, the magnitude of the advantage was substantial, averaging XXX across the final eight blocks.
+As explained earlier, this pattern is as predicted by exemplar models of classification learning.
+We return to a fuller discussion of the finding in our General Discussion after presenting the results from our Experiment 2.

+Consistent with Homa et al.’s findings, the recognition-transfer data showed that subjects easily discriminated old medium-distortion and new medium-distortion patterns in the REP condition but had difficulty discriminating these patterns in the NREP condition.
+Nevertheless, even in the NREP condition, recognition probabilities for the old medium-distortions were significantly greater than for the new medium-distortions.
+As explained and demonstrated through simulation modeling in our introduction, this pattern of recognition-transfer effects is as predicted by exemplar models.
+As we discuss more fully in the General Discussion, whether the small-size recognition advantage that is predicted for old- compared to new-medium distortions in the NREP condition reaches statistical significance will undoubtedly vary with factors such as the ability and motivation levels of the participating subjects, precise similarity relations of the tested patterns to the training patterns, and statistical-power considerations.

-Contrary to Homa et al.’s finding, the learning data showed that the speed of learning was faster in the REP condition than in the NREP condition, implying that the category learning was facilitated by having some patterns repeated in each learning block.
-Consistent with Homa et al.’s findings, the transfer data showed that subjects easily discriminated old and new patterns in the REP condition but had difficulty discriminating old and new patterns in the NREP condition, implying that memory strength for training patterns was greatly enhanced by repeated exposure to a fewer number of patterns.
-The trend in the false alarm rates of the prototypes and foils was also perfectly replicated: the prototypes were almost as likely to be judged as old as old-medium distortions in the REP condition, and was even more likely to be mistaken as old patterns than actual old-medium distortions in the NREP condition; in addition, the false alarm rate of the foils was quite low regardless of the learning conditions.
+Finally, we closely replicated Homa et al.’s findings involving the false alarm rates of the prototypes and foils: the prototypes were almost as likely to be judged as old as were the old-medium distortions in the REP condition, and were even more likely to be judged as old as were the old-medium distortions in the NREP condition.
+The high false-alarm rates of the prototypes in this paradigm are generally consistent with the qualitative predictions from exemplar models, because the prototypes have high similarity to numerous old training examples stored in memory; we test the adequacy of our simulation-based exemplar model to account for these prototype effects in our subsequent Modeling section.
+Not surprisingly, the false alarm rates of the foils were quite low regardless of the learning conditions.